tywowiling/Mobile-Programming-Assignments/Week2/README.md

 ## Description

 The second week project is a Simple Calculator with addition, multiplication, subtraction, division function.
+This is also the first project to introduce Android Activity, Layout Design, and Debugging.